How to Win (And Keep) the Amazon Buy Box

 - You have more stock available (Amazon takes into account how much stock you have available)

 - You’re a domestic seller competing against an international seller (an international seller will have slower and more expensive shipping)

 If your product is out of stock, you won’t show up as an option to buy.

 There’s also nothing worse than selling a product you don’t have.
-This can happen if you’re doing fulfilment by merchant and you have a problem with inventory.
+This can happen if you’re doing “fulfilment by merchant” and have a problem with inventory.
 If this happens, it’s more likely that the customer leaves a negative review when they realize their order can’t be fulfilled.
 Negative reviews will negatively impact your performance metrics as a seller as well as the customer experience.